Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: S
 - **Duration**: 1 round
 As a reaction when you or an undead ally within range is targeted with a ranged attack, you raise a protective barrier of bones and earth.
-The attack’s target gains three-quarters cover against ranged attacks until the beginning of your next turn, including against the triggering attack.
+The attack's target gains three-quarters cover against ranged attacks until the beginning of your next turn, including against the triggering attack.
 This effect ends early if the target moves.
 - **Classes**: Sorcerer, Wizard
 *(Source: CS)*